 Mike Murray 00:49

 Sure.
 So it's the funny thing, I got really good advice when I was very young that you should spend the first half of your career learning your craft and then the second half of your career trying to use the skills that you've learned to give back.
-That's one of the reasons that I ended up at Lookout in the first place the opportunity to help protect hundreds of millions of phones at a time was a driver to come aboard and to chase actors like Pegasus and dark Caracal.
-And all the folks that you guys have chased over the years.
+That's one of the reasons that I ended up at Lookout in the first place.
+The opportunity to help protect hundreds of millions of phones at a time was a driver to come aboard and to chase actors like Pegasus and Dark Caracal and all the folks that you guys have chased over the years.
 It was a wonderful time.
-But then as I got to a certain point, the problems in healthcare became so evident, and they were evident to me when I started scope about a year and a half ago, but 2020 is borne it out right with the huge ransomware attacks against organizations like UHS.
+But then as I got to a certain point, the problems in healthcare became so evident, and they were evident to me when I started Scope about a year and a half ago.
+But 2020 has borne it out –– right? –– with the huge ransomware attacks against organizations like UHS.
 We've seen the increase in threat actors around COVID.
-We seen the Russians and the North Koreans trying to attack our COVID supply chains like this is the year as strange year as it's been for healthcare customers, and especially healthcare cybersecurity leaders.
+We’ve seen the Russians and the North Koreans trying to attack our COVID supply chains.
+This is as strange a year as it's been for healthcare customers, and especially healthcare cybersecurity leaders.
 This is the year that people understand how important it is that we solve our healthcare problems.
 And so it's really exciting to be working in that space.
 I don't think most people think about it that often.
 But your healthcare organization has almost all the same financial information that your bank has about you.
 Plus, they have all of your health information that can be incredibly damaging.
-And tell us a someone who wanted to blackmail you a ton about your life.
+And tell us about someone who wanted to blackmail you a ton about your life.
 Plus, you're in a situation where you were in those machines that might be being broken into by Russian hackers.
-And nobody that I've ever talked to wants to be in the middle of one of those MRI tubes, while the Russians or the Chinese or some major AAPT group is messing with the settings on that magnet.
-And so you know, healthcare, to me is the biggest problem that we as an industry need to solve.
+And nobody that I've ever talked to wants to be in the middle of one of those MRI tubes, while the Russians or the Chinese or some major APT group is messing with the settings on that magnet.
+And so, you know, healthcare to me is the biggest problem that we as an industry need to solve.
 And so it was a hard decision to leave.
-Look out, you guys have one of the best missions, and I really, I love everybody there.
-And you guys are doing Duke continuing to doing all the great work that you always did.
+Lookout, you guys have one of the best missions, and I really, I love everybody there.
+And you guys are continuing to do all the great work that you always did.
 But solving the healthcare problem is so important that I had to chase it down.
 So that's what we've been doing.

 Hank Schless 02:46